 - Instructions for how people can opt in or out of data collection (often included in privacy notices).

-Once you have determined the types of information to include in your policy, it is strongly recommended that you download one of the widely available online templates to guide your writing of the policy.
+Once you have determined the types of information to include in your GDPR policy, you might want to use a template to create your own.
 Templates are a good idea because:

-- They will cover all the sections and information the regulations state must be included
+- Templates will cover all the sections and information the regulations state must be included, so you can easily see what’s missing

-- They will help you organise the large volumes of information you have, keeping procedural detail separate and creating a final document that is clear, logical and workable.
+- Templates will help you organise the large volumes of information you have, keeping procedural detail separate and creating a final document that is clear, logical and workable.

 Privacy policies are aimed at the general public, and need to be written with that in mind.